JustSomeBrosDoingScience/SCIENCE/SE33010/02-specification-in-vdm.md

 If there is such a derivation of $W$ from $P$ we write $P \vdash W$.

-$\vsash$ is the single turnstyle, or syntactic turnstyle.
+$\vdash$ is the single turnstyle, or syntactic turnstyle.

 Applying formal proofs to propositional logic gives us the **propositional calculus**.